 Section 1.
-Requests for annual leave will be granted except where to do so would unduly impact the organization's mission.
+Workload and mission requirements permitting, employees will be allowed to take leave IAW applicable law and regulation.
 The supervisor will advise the employee, normally within five (5) workdays of approval or disapproval of leave and will give due weight in any decision to deny leave to the timeliness of the request, length, nature of the leave, reservations, and other factors as well as the impact to the mission.